aeturrell/coding-for-economists/code-preliminaries.md

 ### Choice of programming language

 This book uses Python, which is usually ranked as the first or second most popular programming language in the world and, just as importantly, it's also one of the easiest to learn.
 It's a general purpose language, which means it can perform a wide range of tasks.
 This combination of features is why people say Python has a low floor and a high ceiling.
 It's also very versatile; the joke goes that Python is the 2nd best language at everything, and there's some truth to that (although Python is 1st best at some tasks, like machine learning).
 But a language that covers such a lot of ground is also very useful; and Python is widely used across industry, academia, and the public sector.
 Python is the main 'dynamic' language used at [Google](https://google.github.io/styleguide/pyguide.html) and the [most demanded language](https://insights.dice.com/2020/12/01/7-programming-languages-popular-at-apple-that-could-land-you-a-job/) in jobs for Apple.
 It is used for everything from computer games to websites, data science to software applications: it's even being used to help [fly a helicopter on Mars](https://github.com/nasa/fprime).
 As an economist, you will know that this means Python benefits from strong positive network externalities.
 As such, learning Python has a lot of value and, once you have, learning more specialised languages like C++ or R is much easier; many of the basic programming concepts you'll see in this book are useful in almost any programming language.
-Because of their similarities, however, readers will find that they can follow even more of the content of the book in some specific other languages, especially Julia and R.

 ![xkcd-python](https://imgs.xkcd.com/comics/python.png)